mariusz-hussariush/RN-restaurants/README.md

 ## Install

 - Clone this repo and run `npm install`
-- In the meantime, enable Developer Options on your Android mobile as well as Debugging via USB
+- Create an `.env` and paste in the API key from the task, with a key of `API_KEY`

 ## Run

+- Once cloned, and with you mobile plugged in, run `yarn start`
+- When Expo control panel comes up in the brower, pick TUNNEL in CONNECTION options
+- Make sure your mobile and the computer are connected to the same Wifi network
+- Scan the QR code and open

+### Alternatively

+- Enable Developer Options on your Android mobile as well as Debugging via USB
-- Once cloned, and with you mobile plugged, run `yarn start`
+- Once cloned, and with you mobile plugged in, run `yarn start`
 - When Expo control panel comes up in the brower, pick LOCAL in CONNECTION options
 - Click on *Run on Android device/emulator*